Mixed Deciduous Woodland Conservation

 National policies have a presumption against clearance of or development on semi-natural woodland.

 Thinning or clearance of woodland requires a felling licence from the Forestry Commission and this will stipulate type and level of restocking.

-Although there are no woodland SSSIs in Barnsley, woodland identified as Local Wildlife Sites has a presumption against permission for change of use.
+Although there are no specific woodland SSSIs in Barnsley, woodland identified as LWS has a presumption against permission for change of use.